cypress-io/cypress-example-recipes/examples/testing-dom__shadow-dom/README.md

 */
 ```

-This effectively treats the DOM as if shadow boundaries do not exist and will
-traverse into them like any other elements.
+This effectively treats the DOM as if shadow boundaries do not exist and will traverse into them like any other elements.

-## Supported traversals

-The following traversal commands support the `ignoreShadowBoundaries` option:
+The following commands support the `includeShadowDom` option:

-* `find`
-* `parents`
+* `cy.get()`
-* `closest`
+* `cy.find()`